Scarlett (Ripley novel): Plot summary

-The book begins where Gone with the Wind left off, with Scarlett attending the funeral of her former sister-in-law and rival for Ashley Wilkes' affection, Melanie Wilkes, at which her estranged husband, Rhett Butler, is not present.
-Scarlett, heartbroken and aggravated that Rhett left her, sets out for Tara and is saddened when she learns that Mammy, her mainstay since birth, is dying.
-She sends a telegram to notify Rhett about Mammy under the name of Will Benteen (her sister Suellen's husband), because she knows that Rhett won't come if he suspects Scarlett is there.
+The book begins where Gone with the Wind left off, with Scarlett attending the funeral of her former sister-in-law and rival for Ashley Wilkes' affection, Melanie Wilkes.
+Her estranged husband, Rhett Butler, is not present.
+Scarlett, heartbroken and aggravated over Rhett leaving her, sets out for Tara.
+There she learns that Mammy, her mainstay since birth, is dying.
+She notifies Rhett about Mammy, using her brother-in-law Will Benteen's name, knowing Rhett will not come if Scarlett is there.
 Before Mammy dies, she makes Rhett swear to look after Scarlett.
 Rhett agrees, although he has no intention of honoring the request.
 After Mammy's death, Rhett and Scarlett fight, which culminates in Rhett leaving and Scarlett returning to the Atlanta house, determined to win Rhett back.

 Scarlett travels to Charleston to visit Rhett's family and tries to corner him by winning his mother's affection.
 She convinces Rhett to take her for a sail on the harbor, where their boat capsizes during a terrible storm.
 Scarlett and Rhett swim to an island, where they make love in a cave.
 Rhett initially denies, then admits, that he loves Scarlett, but he does not want to "lose himself" over her again.
 Back in Charleston, Rhett leaves Scarlett near death at his mother's house, telling her, in a letter, that while he admires her bravery, he will never see her again.